CASE STUDY - RESIDENTIAL CONSTRUCTION PROJECT

 We were engaged after the project was well underway and the client was having issues with the contracted builder.
-The builder was on site and approximately 25% of the way through the renovation which was predominantly fit out.
+The builder was on-site and approximately 25% of the way through the renovation which was predominantly fit-out.
 The project was technically at lock up stage.
 The standard building contract was used, which stipulates certain percentages of the contract value must be paid at certain stages of the project.

-See below graph.
+See the below graph.

 STANDARD BUILDING CONTRACT PERCENTAGES (%)

 The client had paid the builder 65% of the value of the contract as required.
 Once the builder received this payment, there was not enough money remaining in the contract to finish the project.
 The builder recognised this and walked off site; this left a financial gap between the cost to complete the project and the available finance remaining.